 Group LTD claims fall under federal ERISA law.
 When a group claim is denied, the information you present in your appeal to the insurance company will also be the basis for a potential lawsuit against the insurance company.
 An experienced ERISA lawyer is essential to your case.

-Disability Benefits for Veterans with Parkinson’s disease
+Disability Compensation for Veterans with Parkinson’s

 The minimum VA disability rating for Parkinson’s disease is 30%.
 However, you must consider other important factors that can increase this rating to 100%.
 While you may be awarded 30%, that rating alone may be incomplete.